Tag: change

 • Why We Fail to Change

 I’d love to get a beer each time I hear a story about management imposing a change on teams and facing strong resistance.
-It would be like an almost unlimited source of that decent beverage.
-Literally every time I’d fancy a beer I’d be like “Hey, does anybody have an agile implementation story to share?”
+Literally every time I’d fancy one, I’d be like, “Hey, tell me your agile transformation story.”

 One common excuse is that people don’t like the change.
 That is surprising given how adaptable humankind has proven to be.
-I rather subscribe to the idea that people don’t mind the change; they don’t like being changed.
+I’d rather subscribe to the idea that people don’t mind the change; they don’t like being changed.

-Unfortunately being changed part is the story of oh so many improvement initiatives.
-Agile implementations are among most prominent examples of these change programs of course.
+Unfortunately, being changed part is the story of oh so many improvement initiatives.
+And Agile implementations, obviously, are among the most prominent examples of these change programs, of course.

-So how is it really with responding to changes?
+So, how is it really with responding to changes?

 First, it really helps to understand typical patterns of introducing change.
-The model I find very relevant is Virginia Satir’s Change Model.
+The model I find very relevant in this context is Virginia Satir’s Change Model.
 Let me walk you through it.

-We start with existing status quo that translates to a performance level.
-Then we introduce something new, which we call a foreign element.
+We start with the existing status quo, which translates to a performance level.
+We then introduce a new concept, which we call a foreign element.

 Virginia Satir's Change Model 1

-Then we see an expected improvement and they lived happily ever after.
-Actually, not really.
-In fact whenever I draw that part of the model and ask what happens next people intuitively give pretty good answers.
+Then we observe an expected improvement, and they lived happily ever after and all.
+Well, not really.
+In fact, whenever I draw that part of the model and ask what happens next, people intuitively give pretty good answers.

-After introducing a change performance drops.
+After introducing a change, performance drops.

 Virginia Satir's Change Model

 It is kind of obvious.
-We need time to learn how to handle a new tool, practice, method or what have we.
-Eventually, we get better and better at that and we start seeing the results of promised improvements.
-Finally, we internalize the change and the cycle is finished.
+We need time to learn how to handle a new tool, practice, or method.
+Eventually, we become increasingly proficient at whatever that is, and we start to see the results of the promised improvements.
+Finally, we internalize the change, and the cycle is finished.

-Because of its shape the curve is called a J-curve.
+Because of its shape, the curve is called a J-curve.

-It is an idealized picture though.
-In reality it is never such a nice curve.
+It is an idealized picture, though.
+In reality, it is never such a nice curve.

 Virginia Satir's Change Model

 What we really see is something much bumpier.
-It is bumpy already when we maintain status quo.
-It gets much bumpier when we start messing with stuff.
-It’s not only that rough average goes down but also worst case scenario goes down and by much more.
+It isn’t a straight line to start with, when we maintain the old status quo.
+Then, it gets way more all over the place when we start messing with stuff.
+It’s not only that the rough average deteriorates, but also that the worst-case scenario gets worse, and by much more.

 It’s pretty much chaos.
-In fact, that’s exactly how this phase is called in the original Virginia Satir’s model.
+In fact, that’s exactly how this phase is called in Virginia Satir’s original model.

 Virginia Satir's Change Model

-An interesting observation we can make is that the phase called resistance is a short one that happens just after introducing a foreign element.
+An interesting observation we can make is that the phase called resistance is a short one that occurs just after introducing a foreign element.
 Does it mean that we should expect resistance against the change to be short-lived?

-Yes and no. Yes, if we consider only “I’m not even going to try that new crap” type of resistance.
-It is typically driven by lack of understanding why the whole change was proposed in the first place.
-There is however the whole range of behaviors that happen later in the process that we would commonly call resistance too.
+Yes and no. Yes, if we consider only the “I’m not even going to try that new crap” type of resistance.
+This kind of reaction is typically driven by a lack of understanding of why the whole change was proposed in the first place.
+There is, however, a whole range of behaviors that happen later in the process that we would commonly call resistance as well.

-Some people aren’t ready to see, even temporary, drop in performance and once they face it they propose to get back to the old status quo.
-When facing a stressful situation many people retreat back to what they know best and the old ways of doing things is exactly what they know best.
-There are also those who are impatient and not willing to give people enough time to learn the ropes.
-The last group often includes managers who funded the change in the first place.
+Some people aren’t ready to see even a temporary drop in performance.
+Once they face it, they suggest a retreat to the old status quo.
+When facing a stressful situation, many people instinctively go back to what they know best.
+Unsurprisingly, the old way of doing things is precisely what they know best.

-In either case the result, eventually, is the same.
+In either case, the result is the same in the end.
 More resistance.

 Virginia Satir's Change Model

-Inevitably we reach a pivotal moment.
-We’ve been through the bumpy ride for quite some time already and yet we haven’t gotten better.
+Inevitably, we reach a pivotal moment.
+We’ve been through the bumpy ride for quite some time already, and yet we haven’t gotten better.
 In fact, we’ve gotten worse.
 Not only that.
 We’ve gotten worse and less predictable.
 The whole change doesn’t seem like such a good idea after all.

 So what do we do?